Ivan Aleksandrovich Kozlov

 What do you like best about 42?

 The people.
 I like how we have a diverse community from all over the world all in one place.

 What is the most challenging aspect?

-Social interaction was challenging in the beginning.
-I thought I was good, but there are some moments where you will have the knowledge to help the other person, but there are some social barriers to help them figure out things.
-I think I was pretty comfortable with my home social environment, but people from the U.S. are raised on different ideas and sometimes it is hard to know how to communicate with a person.
+Social interaction was challenging in the beginning, although I thought I was good.
+There are some moments where you have the knowledge to help another person, but there are some social barriers to help them figure out things.
+I think I was pretty comfortable with my home social environment.
+But people from the U.S. are raised on different ideas and sometimes it is hard to know how to communicate with a person.

 What do you like to do in the Bay Area?

-I will always love the Golden Gate bridge, it was really exciting seeing it for the first time.
-Walking down to the piers, I love San Francisco in general, the architecture.
-I love California, all of the parks, it is probably my favorite state so far.
+I will always love the Golden Gate bridge.
+It was really exciting seeing it for the first time.
+Walking down to the piers, I love San Francisco in general, such as the architecture.
+I love California with all of the parks.
+It is probably my favorite state so far.